crashinvaders/gdx-basis-universal/README.md

 4. __Video frames__ - an array of 2D video frames, with optional mipmaps, # frames = # images, each image has the same resolution and # of mipmap levels.
 5. __volume__ - a 3D texture with optional mipmaps, Z dimension = # images, each image has the same resolution and # of mipmap levels.

-Out of which support only for __Regular 2D__ is implemented through __BasisuTextureData__ for LibGDX textures.
+Out of which support only for __Regular 2D__ is implemented through __BasisuTextureData__ for libGDX textures.

 > I'm not very familiar with 3D related formats like __Cubemap array__ and skipped them for now.
-The Basis data for those is fully available from `basisu-wrapper`, only the LibGDX support is missing.
+The Basis data for those is fully available from `basisu-wrapper`, only the libGDX support is missing.
 If you're in demand for those or may assist with the implementation, please come forward and open an issue with the details.

 ## Texture format notes